Op Notes

 Reframing the Imposter: From Fear to Self-Trust

-The goal isn’t to silence doubt but to build self-trust strong enough to act through it.
+The goal isn't to eliminate doubt.
+It's to build self-trust strong enough to act through it.

 From Martyrdom to Self-Actualization